Last Updated

 - Early: During this stage, you are not likely to experience any AMD symptoms, but your eye will begin to accumulate drusen, which are about the width of a human hair.
 These will be noticeable during a routine eye exam.

-- Intermediate: As the drusen get larger, the impact on your vision will become apparent.
+- Intermediate: As the drusen gets larger, the impact on your vision will become apparent.
 This may start as pigment changes to your retina or a little bit of vision loss.
-Your daily activities will not be greatly impacted by any changes you experience, and the main way this stage is diagnosed is through a routine eye exam.
+Your daily activities will not be greatly impacted by any changes you experience.
+The main way this stage is diagnosed is through a routine eye exam.

-- Amsler grid.
-This checks the center of your vision for defects with a series of straight lines.
+- Amsler grid: This checks the center of your vision for defects with a series of straight lines.
 If you have macular degeneration, some of the lines in the grid will appear distorted, broken, or faded.
-This test can be used at home, daily, if you have AMD at an intermediate or late stage, to determine if there have been any changes in your vision both eyes.
+This test can be used daily at home if you have AMD at an intermediate or late stage to determine if there have been any changes in your vision.

 - Optical coherence tomography (OCT): This is a noninvasive imaging test, creating detailed cross-sections of your retina’s layers, allowing your optometrist to spot places that are thicker, swelling, or thinning.
 This test will be used to diagnose AMD as well as follow the effectiveness of your treatment plan.

-Lifestyle changes recommended by doctors to slow AMD’s progress include:
+Lifestyle changes recommended by doctors to slow AMD’s progress include the following:

-- Taking vitamin supplements, especially lutein, zeaxanthin, vitamin C, vitamin E, and zinc.
+- Take vitamin supplements, especially lutein, zeaxanthin, vitamin C, vitamin E, and zinc.

 These prescription medications form anti-VEGF therapy.
 They are injected into your eye by your ophthalmologist about once a month, or every four weeks.